elk-audio/elk-docs/embedded/working_with_elk_board.md

 ```

 For a more fine-grained analysis, you can use Sushi's gRPC api to query timing statistics of each track and plugin
-, or you can run Sushi with the *--timing-statistics* flag to get the results on a file.
+, or you can run Sushi with the *--timing-statistics* flag to get the results on `timings.txt` file.

-TODO: which file?

 ## Software Update System